YussufMohmaud/algorithmic-art/README.md

 ## Conclusion

-As create_square receives its parameters from create_image, it uses a queue and the element values from create_border to ensure symmetry.
+As create_square receives its parameters from create_image, it uses a queue and the element values from tile to ensure symmetry.
 The first occurrence of the element values have their colors push forward onto the queue and the mirrored squares black the colors off or 0 or False.